 To make this soup in a slow cooker, combine all the ingredients in the pot of the cooker.
 Cover it and let it cook for 6 hours on low.
 Garnish with coconut cream, roasted peanuts or toasted pumpkin seeds, sliced red chili and cilantro, and savor warm.

 Yes, definitely!
 You can go ahead and add in chicken, shrimp, beef, or tofu, whichever suits your taste.
+You must cook the protein and then add it to the soup at the end of cooking.

 Pro Tips By Neha